mzia-CH/Styleguides/go/go_review_comments.md

 **Package Comments**
 - Add a package comment for each package, placed before the package clause.
 - For "main" packages, the comment should describe the program's purpose.
+- Document exported functions and methods using full sentences, describing their behavior and purpose.

 **Package Names**
 - Choose package names that are concise, clear and avoid redundancy.